-As a "controlled company" under the NYSE Alternext Company Guide, the Company is not required to cause nominees for director to be selected or recommended to the Board by either a nominating committee comprised solely of independent directors or by a majority of the Company's independent directors.
+As a "controlled company" under the NYSE Amex Company Guide, the Company is not required to cause nominees for director to be selected or recommended to the Board by either a nominating committee comprised solely of independent directors or by a majority of the Company's independent directors.
 The Board of Directors has determined not to form a nominating committee because it is a "controlled company" (see "Ownership of Certain Beneficial Owners and Management - Stockholders' Agreement" and "Controlled Company," above) and because there has historically been few vacancies on the Board.

-Instead, the full Board of Directors, a majority of whom meet the "independent director" criteria under the NYSE Alternext Company Guide, participates in the consideration of director nominees.
+Instead, the full Board of Directors, a majority of whom meet the "independent director" criteria under the NYSE Amex Company Guide, participates in the consideration of director nominees.
 The Board does not have a charter governing its nomination process.

 While the Board will consider nominees recommended by stockholders, it has not actively solicited recommendations from stockholders.
 Although the Board has not established specific minimum qualifications, or specific qualities or skills for prospective nominees, the Board will consider, among other things, a potential nominee's financial and business experience, educational background, understanding of the Company's business and industry, skills that would complement rather than duplicate skills of existing Board members, demonstrated ability in his or her professional field, integrity and reputation, willingness to work productively with other members of the Board and represent the interests of stockholders as a whole, and time availability to perform the duties of a director, as well as the then current size and composition of the Board.
+Although the Company does not have a formal diversity policy, when considering a prospective nominee, the Board will take into account diversity of skills, experience and other qualities that can contribute to the success of the Company.
 No weight is assigned to any of the factors and the Board may change its emphasis on certain of these factors from time to time in light of the needs of the Company at the time.
 The Board will evaluate nominees of stockholders using the same criteria as it uses in evaluating other nominees to the Board.